Umayyad tradition of cursing Ali: Hujr ibn Adi

 Hujr was a companion of Muhammad and an ardent supporter of Ali.
-Respected for his piety, Hujr was in Kufa a distinguished elder of his tribe, the Kinda, though not its leader.
-After the accession of Mu'awiya, he regularly protested the cursing of Ali in the mosque, which was tolerated by al-Mughira but not by his successor Ziyad ibn Abihi, who was appointed in 671 to govern Kufa.
-Ziyad arrested Hujr and sent him to Mu'awiya, who put Hujr on trial for high treason and then executed him and a few others.
-Before death, he was given the opportunity to save his life by cursing Ali, which he refused.
-This was probably the first judicial execution of Muslims for high treason and was widely condemned at the time, even by Aisha bint Abi Bakr, who was otherwise hostile to Ali.
-Later the execution of Hujr was called a pernicious crime by the Sunni theologian Hasan al-Basri.
+Respected for his piety, Hujr was a distinguished elder of his tribe, the Kinda, though not its leader.
+After the accession of Mu'awiya, he regularly protested the cursing of Ali in the mosque of Kufa and led agitation against Umayyad rule, which was tolerated by al-Mughira, the erstwhile governor of Kufa, but not by his successor Ziyad ibn Abihi, who was appointed in 671 to rule Iraq and the Eastern provinces.

+Ziyad arrested Hujr after he raised opposition to Mu'awiya's confiscation of the Kufan garrison's crown lands and sent him to Mu'awiya, who put Hujr on trial for high treason and then executed him and his loyalists.
+Before being executed, Hujr and his partisans were given the opportunity to save their lives by cursing Ali, which they refused.
+This was probably the first judicial execution of Muslims for high treason and was widely condemned at the time, including by Aisha bint Abi Bakr, who was otherwise hostile to Ali.
+The execution of Hujr was later called a pernicious crime by the Sunni theologian Hasan al-Basri.
 Nevertheless, early historians are at odds about Hujr.
-The early (Sunni) traditionist Hisham is hostile to Hujr while the Shia-leaning historians Abu Mikhnaf and al-Mas'udi are sympathetic to him.
-Among modern authors, the execution is condemned by Madelung and by the Muslim author Tarek Fatah, while Wellhausen sides with Mu'awiya.
+The early Sunni traditionist Hisham is hostile to Hujr while the Shia-leaning historians Abu Mikhnaf and al-Mas'udi are sympathetic to him.
+Among modern authors, the execution is condemned by Madelung, while Wellhausen sides with Mu'awiya and Ziyad.

 Other cases

-Under the Umayyads, some Shias were forced to curse Ali to save their lives.
-One instance is the hadith traditionist Atiya ibn Sa'd Awfi, who fled to Sind when the revolt by al-Ash'ath was crushed by the Umayyad governor al-Hajjaj circa 701.
-There Atiya was captured by the Umayyad commander Muhammad ibn al-Qasim by order of al-Hajjaj, who also demanded that Atiya curse Ali.
-He refused and was beaten but likely survived.
+Under the Umayyads, some Shias were compelled to curse Ali to save their lives.
+One instance is the Shia hadith traditionalist Atiyah ibn Sa'd, who escaped to Fars when the revolt led by Ibn al-Ash'ath and his Iraqi followers against Umayyad rule was crushed in 701 by Al-Hajjaj ibn Yusuf, the Umayyad governor of Iraq and the East.
+On al-Hajjaj's orders, Atiyah was subsequently captured and demanded to curse Ali by the Umayyad commander and governor of Fars, Muhammad ibn al-Qasim.
+He refused and was beaten but survived and fled to Khorasan.